bharatbalothia/wcelab-OMT/User_Journey.md

 As part of OMT implementation, the application needs two roles to be performed to successfully complete the migration.

-## Migration Tool Configuring User
+## Configure and Compile Migration Tool

-This role responsibilities includes successful configuring of OMT – (OMS Migration Tool), before starting the real-time migration.
-The following task to be done to complete the step of OMT configuration:
+In this journey, the migration configuration user configures the Order Migration Tool based on the Source and Target environments.
+This is a planned one time only activity for a migration.

+### Epic 1?
+Configure Migration Tool for a migration (//TODO: Link to Epic)

 1. The user clone’s git project of oms-migration-tool
 2. The user opens the project in Eclipse
 3. The user navigates to the /config/source folder
-	a.
-The user updates the omtSource.cfg file with customized values.
+	1. The user updates the Source.properties file.
-	b.
-The user can optionally update the input and output template XML as per their needs.
+	1. The user can optionally update the input and output template XML as per their needs.
 The files are listed below:
-		i.
-ListOrder.xml
+		1. ListOrder.xml
-		ii.
-ListOrderOutputTemplate.xml
+		1. ListOrderOutputTemplate.xml
-		iii.
-GetOrderDetails.xml
+		1. GetOrderDetails.xml
-		iv.
-GetOrderDetailsOutputTemplate.xml
+		1. GetOrderDetailsOutputTemplate.xml
-		v.
-ListShipment.xml
+		1. ListShipment.xml
-		vi.
-ListShipmentOutputTemplate.xml
+		1. ListShipmentOutputTemplate.xml
-		vii.
-GetShipmentDetails.xml
+		1. GetShipmentDetails.xml
-		viii.
-GetShipmentDetailsOutputTemplate.xml
+		1. GetShipmentDetailsOutputTemplate.xml

-4. The user can also implement OmtOrderLister, OmtOrderGetter, OmtShipmentLister, and OmtShipmentGetter classes by implementing corresponding com.ibm.omsMigrationTool.XXXinterfaces.
-The com.ibm.omsMigrationTool also has abstract classes to ease the implementation of custom Lister and Getter.
+1. The user can also implement OrderLister, OrderGetter, ShipmentLister, and ShipmentGetter classes by implementing corresponding com.ibm.orderMigrationTool.XXXinterfaces.
+The com.ibm.orderMigrationTool also has abstract classes to ease the implementation of custom Lister and Getter.
+The Source.properties provides the ability to specify custom Lister or Getter classes.

-5. The user navigates to the /config/target folder
+1. The user navigates to the /config/target folder
-	a.
-The user updates the omtTarget.cfg with customized values.
+	1. The user updates the Target.properties file.

-6. The user will ad transformation files in the /config/target folder to transform order/Shipment from source output XML to target.
-But if the value of XSLTRequired_For_Order and XSLTRequired_For_shipment flag is set to False, the migration tool writes the exact order and shipment to target.
-Default Transformation file name:
+1. The user can add transformation files in the /config/target folder to transform orders and/or shipments from source output XML to target. ~~But if the value of XSLTRequired_For_Order and XSLTRequired_For_shipment flag is set to False, the~~ The migration tool writes the exact order or shipment to target if no transformation files presents.
+The transformation file names are:

-	a.
-OrderTransformation.xslt
+	1. OrderTransformation.xslt
-	b.
-ShipmentTransformation.xslt
+	1. ShipmentTransformation.xslt

-7. The user can also implement OmtOrderWriter and OmtShipmentWriter classes by implementing corresponding com.ibm.omsMigrationTool.XXXinterfaces.
-The com.ibm.omsMigrationTool also has abstract classes to ease the implementation of custom Writer.
+7. The user can also implement OrderWriter and ShipmentWriter classes by implementing corresponding com.ibm.orderMigrationTool.XXXinterfaces.
+The com.ibm.orderMigrationTool also has abstract classes to ease the implementation of custom Writer.

 8. After configuration, the user uses the build.xml in the project to build target DEPLOY and creates /deploy/OmsMigration.zip file

 9. The user copies the OmsMigration.zip to the execution server of the migration.
-	a.
-The user should have Read/Write/Execute privilege on the server folder
+	1. The user should have Read/Write/Execute privilege on the server folder
-	b.
-The user should have access to JDK.
+	1. The user should have access to JDK.
 10. The user unzips the OmsMigration.zip and see the following file structure
-	a.	oms-migration
+	- oms-migration
-		i.	oms-migration.sh
+		- oms-migration.sh
-		ii.	oms-migration.bat
+		- oms-migration.bat
-		iii.	oms-migration.jar
+		- oms-migration.jar
-		iv.	config
+		- config
+			- source
+				- all source files
+			- target
+				- all target files

-## Migration Tool Executor User
+## Execute Migration

+### Epic 2?
+Run migration first time for all closed orders and shipments (//TODO: link to the Epic)

+User is running Order Migration Tool first time with the intent to migration all closed orders and shipments from source to target using one migration server and one JVM.

+1. The user reviews the ```./config/source/source.properties``` to confirm the start date is before the oldest orders and shipments in source system.
+1. In this case, the migration configuration user has already configured proper parameters for source and target.
+The user executes the migration with ```./oms-migration.sh orderandshipment```.
+This instructs Order Migration Tool to:
+	1. Create Derby Network Server if it doesn't exist
+	1. Start Derby Network Server if it is not running
+	1. List and retrieve orders from source system
+	1. Import orders into target system
+	1. List and retrieve shipments from source system
+	1. Import shipments into target system
+	1. Exit the JVM once all orders and shipments are processed (success or fail) by createts
+	1. The Derby Network Server will still be running after JVM exist to allow reporting and analysis.
+The user can stop the Derby Network Server manually.

+### Epic 3?
+Run migration after initial migration (//TODO: link to Epic)

+User is running Order Migration Tool after previous run or runs.
+User's intent is to migration newly closed orders and shipments from source to target using one migration server and one JVM.

+1. The user reviews the ```./config/source``` and ```./config/target``` to confirm parameters are valid to the user's intented migration.
+1. The user executes the migration with ```./oms-migration.sh orderandshipment```.
+This instructs Order Migration Tool to:
+	1. Start Derby Network Server if it is not running.
+The database folder in ```./data/omt``` should already exist.
+	1. List and retrieve orders from source system
+	1. Skip successfully imported orders base on Derby DB and import new ones into target system
+	1. List and retrieve shipments from source system
+	1. Skip successfully imported shipments base on Derby DB and import new ones into target system
+	1. Exit the JVM once all orders and shipments are processed (success or fail) by createts
+	1. The Derby Network Server will still be running after JVM exist to allow reporting and analysis.
+The user can stop the Derby Network Server manually.

+### Epic 4?
+Run migration for only orders after initial migraiton (//TODO: link to Epic)

+User is running Order Migration Tool after previous run or runs.
+User's intent is to migration newly closed orders (only orders) from source to target using one migration server and one JVM.

+1. The user reviews the ```./config/source``` and ```./config/target``` to confirm parameters are valid to the user's intented migration.
+1. The user executes the migration with ```./oms-migration.sh order```

+# TBD Content

 This role responsibilities includes successful execution of OMT – (OMS Migration Tool).
 The following tasks can be performede by the Executor User

-1. The user executes the migration in 1 of 8 options below
-	1. To initialize and start the migration DB, the user will execute the following command:
+1. The user executes the migration in 1 of 8 options below 1.To initialize and start the migration DB, the user will execute the following command:
 			./oms-migration.sh initDB (create Derby Network Server if needed then start Derby Network Server) – This action will start the database and create the tables if its not present.
 	2. To clear the Migration DB, they user will execute the following command:
 			./oms-migration.sh clearDB – This action will check for DB start and then clear the Database of all the records in both MG_ORDER and MG_SHIPMENT tables.